kekeh/wzwizard/README.md

 ##### Parameters
 * oldPageIdx: index of the old page in wizard (index is starting from zero)
-* oldPageIdx: index of the new page in wizard (index is starting from zero)
+* newPageIdx: index of the new page in wizard (index is starting from zero)

 ## Demo